DataDog/documentation/content/en/logs/guide/control-sensitive-logs-data.md

 - If you have intentionally set up your logs to have sensitive data for legitimate troubleshooting and auditing purposes, use the **Roles Based Access Control** to ensure that you have set up appropriate restrictions so only authorized users who have access to your Datadog account can access this data.
 For more information, see the [Logs Roles Based Access Control (RBAC) User's Guide][1] to learn how to configure it for your organization.
 - Address any unintentional logging of sensitive data to preemptively address any concerns down the road.
 Continue with this guide to learn more.

 Controlling all of your data can be challenging, especially on a large and highly collaborative platform.
-This guide walks you through the three steps you should take if you have compliance-sensitive data that is ingested into Datadog:
+This guide walks you through the different options to discovery and manage sensitive data that is ingested into Datadog.

+## Sensitive Data Scanner
+Sensitive data scanner is a stream-based, pattern matching service that you can use to identify, tag, and optionally redact or hash sensitive data.
+With implementation, your security and compliance teams can introduce a new line of defense in preventing sensitive data from leaking outside your organization.
+Sensitive data scanner can be found under Organization Settings.
+[Learn more.][19]

+If you have already indexed logs that contain sensitive data, then follow these three steps.

 1. [Determine the scope of the data being sent](#determine-the-scope-of-the-data-being-sent)
 2. [Fix the source of the data upstream](#fix-the-source-of-the-data-upstream)